ircmaxell/php-compiler/README.md

-# An compiler for PHP
+# A compiler for PHP

 Right now, this doesn't do anything...